 How does $149 sound?

-That fits so much better in 2017-18, doesn’t it?
+That fits so much better in today’s climate, doesn’t it?
 Between parents groups, fundraising events, and general school funds (not to mention arts and distance learning grants, district-level Title funds, community and corporate grants, and the like), this seems very doable today.

 “We are a high poverty school and most of these kids have never been to a live performance except at school.
 PLEASE continue to do this”